toshipiazza/winmine-trainer/writeup.md

 GetLayout and AutoWin - we can simply iterate over the board and perform operations based on the bits that are set on each tile.

-We handle disable_mines specially because there is no smple function that gives us this functionality (why would there be?).
-We instead patch some bytes at runtime :)
+We handle disable_mines specially because there is no simple function that gives us this functionality (why would there be?).
+We instead patch some bytes at runtime.

 ## Features
 ### get_layout